Learn the difference and experience the difference. It’s well worth it.

 2) TABLE SALT

 Basically the stuff you put into the saltshaker.
 Nothing more.
 It pours out easily and neatly.
 The one quality that table salt has over kosher salt is that it dissolves better.
-If, for example, you need to brine a chicken and you want the salt to dissolve completely, I recommend you use table salt.
+If, for example, you need to brine a chicken and you want it to dissolve completely, I recommend you use this.

 3) PINK HIMALAYAN SALT